Is food your dog’s love language?

 Human foods should be used as treats, snacks, or to complement your dog’s meal.
 If your dog gets particularly excited about certain foods, like cheese or peanut butter, these can be great “high value” treats for training.
 Save them as special treats to use only when teaching your dog new behaviors, to help build your dog build a positive association with training!

 Human food should not be given as a standalone meal.
-Replacing pet food with human food for meals may leave your dock lacking in important vitamins and minerals they need to stay healthy.
+Replacing pet food with human food for meals may leave your dog lacking in important vitamins and minerals they need to stay healthy.
 High quality pet foods are specifically designed to provide the right balance of nutrients that a dog’s body needs (which is different from what our bodies need!).

 Tips for feeding your dog human food